Ex-Rabobank trader facing Libor trial in U.S. takes stand

-NEW YORK (Reuters) - A former Rabobank trader on trial in the United States for allegedly engaging in a scheme to manipulate Libor took the stand in his own defense on Tuesday, denying that he helped rig benchmark rates to favor the bank’s trading positions.
+NEW YORK, Oct 27 (Reuters) - A former Rabobank trader on trial in the United States for allegedly engaging in a scheme to manipulate Libor took the stand in his own defense on Tuesday, distancing himself from the process of setting the benchmark interest rates.

 “It required judgment by the traders, and the traders had the expertise,” he said.